Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Introduction

 As far as the class of overtwisted manifolds is concerned, the only result known at the moment is the classification result of the path components of the space of contactomorphisms for all overtwisted contact structures on the $3$-sphere.
-This result, without proof until recently, is attributed to Y.Chekanov according to \cite[Remark 4.16]{EliFra09}.
-T.Vogel published a complete proof of this classification in \cite{Vog16}, where it is also proven, using $3$-dimensional techniques, that the space of embeddings of overtwisted disks in one of the overtwisted contact structures on $\sphere$ is not path-connected.
-This gives in particular the first known examples of contactomorphisms of overtwisted $3$-manifolds that are smoothly isotopic but not contact-isotopic to the identity (we recall that, according to \cite{Cer68}, each orientation-preserving diffeomorphism of the $3$-sphere is smoothly isotopic to the identity).
+This result is attributed to Chekanov, according to Eliashberg and Fraser \cite[Remark 4.16]{EliFra09}; a written proof first appeared in the literature in Vogel \cite{Vog16}, where, among other things, the author proves, using $3$-dimensional techniques, that the space of embeddings of overtwisted disks in one of the overtwisted contact structures on $\sphere$ is not path-connected.
+This gives in particular the first known examples of contactomorphisms of overtwisted $3$-manifolds that are smoothly isotopic but not contact-isotopic to the identity (we recall that, according to Cerf \cite{Cer68}, each orientation-preserving diffeomorphism of the $3$-sphere is smoothly isotopic to the identity).

-In this article we give other explicit examples of overtwisted $(V,\xi)$ such that $\ker\left(\pi_0\left(\diffVxi\right)\rightarrow\pi_0\left(\diffV\right)\right)$ is non-trivial.
-Though, we bypass here the problem of understanding the $\pi_0$ of the space of embeddings of overtwisted disks, about which nothing is known so far in high dimensions; the advantage of our approach is then that it gives examples in all (odd) dimensions.
+In this article we give other explicit examples of overtwisted $(V,\xi)$ such that the kernel of $\pi_0\left(\diffVxi\right)\rightarrow\pi_0\left(\diffV\right)$ is non-trivial.
+Though, we bypass here the problem of understanding the $\pi_0$ of the space of embeddings of overtwisted disks, about which nothing is known so far in high dimensions; the advantage of our approach is then that it gives (infinitely many) examples in each odd dimension.